NehaKurmi25/delta/README.md

 # delta
-learn dalta in git and github
+learn dalta in git and github.